Three Reasons to Replace Your Missing Tooth

 - You could potentially affect your other teeth, and they’re functioning.
 Your teeth have a specific purpose; you need to eat and communicate.
 If one or more teeth are missing, it could affect your ability to perform those functions.
 Which just like the reason mentioned above, it can also have a dramatic impact on your confidence.

 - Missing teeth can contribute to misaligned upper and lower teeth – malocclusion.
-Your teeth surrounding the missing tooth will tend to shift towards each other in order to fill in the gap.
-This can cause even more problems down the road.
+Your teeth surrounding the missing tooth will tend to shift towards each other to fill in the gap and causing more problems down the road.

-Number two would be fixed bridges.
+- A fixed bridge.
 It’s almost exactly how it sounds, where two or more crowns will be placed on the teeth next to your missing tooth to create a bridge over the gap.
-The missing tooth will simply have a crown over it.
+The missing tooth will have a crown over it.

-Your third option would be removable partial dentures.
-As the name states, you’ll be able to easily take them out of your mouth for cleaning.
+- Removable partial dentures.
+With these dentures, you’ll be able to take them out of your mouth for cleaning efficiently.
 It does take time and practice to get used to taking them in and out of your mouth.
 It may feel odd or tight for the first few weeks, but with time, you should grow accustomed to them.